 On June 30, 2015, Mayor Stephanie Rawlings-Blake announced the creation of a special commission to review all of Baltimore’s Confederate statues and historical assets.
 Under the request, Mayor Rawlings-Blake directed the special commission to launch a conversation about each of the different Confederate-era monuments and other historical assets and make recommendations for their future in Baltimore.

-As part of its research, the Commission will gather information on how other cities have handled similar circumstances regarding historic monuments – looking at Confederate-era statues in American cities, as well as elsewhere around the world.
+Over the next six months, the commission conducted a thorough review of Confederate monuments on City-owned property including gathering research and soliciting public testimony.
+The commission held four public meetings, including one that was exclusively for public testimony.
+Public comments were also welcomed via mail or email.
+As part of its research, the Commission gathered information on the monuments themselves and their histories, as well as how other cities have handled similar circumstances regarding historic monuments – looking at Confederate-era statues in American cities, as well as elsewhere around the world.

 Based on the findings, the commission issued a series of recommendations to the Mayor for the future of the monuments.
 The considered recommendations included preservation in place, the addition of new signage, relocation, or removal.

 Following the submission of the report, Mayor Rawlings-Blake announced that the installation of interpretative plaques would be a short-term solution.
 A plaque was installed at each monument on December 3, 2016.
 The content of these plaques can be viewed on this website on the page for each individual monument.